arunkrishnamoorthy/ui5_control_map/TECHNOTES.md

 This downloads all devDependencies defined in the package.json file from the npm repository.
 At the moment these are
 * jsdoc - Tool to generate API documentation
 * docstrap - nice template for jsdoc
+* bower - for managing your control

 After you've done this you can start developing.
-As mentioned above all the src files are located in the folder 'control'.
+As mentioned above all the source files are located in the folder 'control'.

 ## Documentation
 We have two types of documentation